fayezkaabi26/pca-explorer/docs/index.md

 ***Figure 16: Biplot with color and size variables *** <br>

 ### **Cos2 plot**
 The squared cosine (cos2) shows the importance of a component for a given observation i.e. measures how much a variable is represented in a component.
-Components with a large sqaured cosine contribute a relatively large portion to the total distance of a given observation to the origin and therefore these components are important for that observation.
+Components with a large squared cosine contribute a relatively large portion to the total distance of a given observation to the origin and therefore these components are important for that observation.
 The eigenvalue associated to a component is equal to the sum of the squared cosines for this component.

 <p>
   <img width="500" height="250" src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/docs/cos2-plot.png">